-Particulars QIBs (1)(\$) Non-Institutional Investors Retail Individual Investors of the Companies Act 2013, scheduled commercial banks, multilateral and bilateral development financial institutions, mutual fund registered with SEBI, FPIs other than individuals, corporate bodies and family offices, VCFs, AIFs, FVCIs, state industrial development corporation, insurance companies registered with IRDAI, provident fund (subject to applicable law) with minimum corpus of ₹ 250 million, pension fund with minimum corpus of ₹ 250 million, in accordance with applicable law and National Investment Fund set up by the Government of India, insurance funds set up and managed by army, navy or air force of the Union of India, insurance funds set up and managed by the Department of Posts, India name of Karta), companies, corporate bodies, scientific institutions societies and trusts, FPIs who are individuals, corporate bodies and family offices which are classified as Category II FPIs and registered with SEBI such that the Bid Amount exceeds ₹ 200,000 in value.
-Investors HUF (in the name of Karta ) applying for Equity Shares such that the Bid Amount does not exceed ₹ 2,00,000 in value. and Systemically Important NBFC Terms of Payment \$ Subject to finalisation of Basis In case of all other Bidders: Full Bid Amount was blocked by the SCSBs in account of the ASBA Bidder (other than Anchor Investors) or by the Sponsor Bank the UPI Mechanism (for UPI Bidders, using the UPI Mechanism), that is specifi ASBA Form at the time of submission of the ASBA Form
+Particulars QIBs ^{(1)(\$)} Non-Institutional Investors Retail Individual Investors

+of the Companies Act 2013, name of Karta), companies, HUF (in the name of

+scheduled commercial banks, corporate bodies, scientific Karta) applying for Equity

+multilateral and bilateral institutions societies and Shares such that the Bid

+development financial trusts, FPIs who are Amount does not exceed ₹

+institutions, mutual fund individuals, corporate bodies 2,00,000 in value.

+registered with SEBI, FPIs and family offices which are

+other than individuals, classified as Category II FPIs

+corporate bodies and family and registered with SEBI

+offices, VCFs, AIFs, FVCIs, state industrial development such that the Bid Amount exceeds ₹ 200,000 in value.

+corporation, insurance exceeds < 200,000 iii value.

+companies registered with

+IRDAI, provident fund

+(subject to applicable law)

+with minimum corpus of ₹

+250 million, pension fund

+with minimum corpus of ₹

+250 million, in accordance

+with applicable law and

+National Investment Fund set

+up by the Government of

+India, insurance funds set up

+and managed by army, navy

+or air force of the Union of

+India, insurance funds set up and managed by the

+Department of Posts, India

+and Systemically Important

+NBFC

+Terms of Payment

+time of submission of their Bids

+In case of all other Diddons, Full Did Amount was blacked back.
+CCCD 1 dt 1 1

+In case of all other Bidders: Full Bid Amount was blocked by the SCSBs in the bank account of the ASBA Bidder (other than Anchor Investors) or by the Sponsor Bank through

+the UPI Mechanism (for UPI Bidders, using the UPI Mechanism), that is specified in the

+isin), mat is specified in the

+ф д. i. с. i. с. i. с.
+ASBA Form at the time of submission of the ASBA Form